Why are Sri Lankans protesting in the streets?

 What help can Sri Lanka get from abroad?

-In March, Sri Lanka's government asked the International Monetary Fund (IMF) for a bail out.
+In March, Sri Lanka's government asked the International Monetary Fund (IMF) for a bailout.

-The new central bank governor, P Nandalal Weerasinghe will lead the negotiations between the government and the IMF.
+The new central bank governor, P Nandalal Weerasinghe, will lead the negotiations between the government and the IMF.
 However, the talks have had to be postponed until a new finance minister is found.

 Meanwhile, Sri Lanka is being helped by friendly neighbours such as India.
 It has begun supplying fuel to Sri Lanka on a $500m credit line.